plain.tailwind

 When you run plain tailwind build, it automatically checks if your local installation matches this version and updates if needed.

-Custom CSS should be added to your source CSS file (by default at the root of your project as tailwind.css):
+Add custom CSS to your source file (by default tailwind.css at the project root):

 @import "tailwindcss";